 IF email THEN send_email have the potential to cause infinite email

-For this reason I recommend keeping track of which emails you’ve sent an autoreply to and rate limiting this to at most n emails in n minutes.
+For this reason I recommend keeping track of which emails you’ve sent an autoreply to and rate limiting this to at most n emails in n minutes per email address.
 This will break the back-and-forth chain.

 We use one email per five minutes, but something less strict will probably also work well.